Lighting for churches, mosques, synagogues and temples

 Contemplation – light for religious buildings indoors and outdoors

 Religious buildings are an integral part of religious ceremonies and their architecture is an expression of the respective faith.
 Whether sacred spaces with a sober elegance or impressive ornamentation: a contemplative mood is created by diffuse light, for example via wallwashing, in combination with pinpoint accents of light.
 Floor washlights convey a sense of security and orientation whilst supporting the calm atmosphere.
-Vertical lighting emphasises the architecture and enhances the atmosphere, and also makes spaces appear higher and brighter.
+Vertical lighting emphasizes the architecture and enhances the atmosphere, and also makes spaces appear higher and brighter.
 The magical light of grazing light wallwashers traces structures in a particularly vivid way, such as the ornamental texture of historical temples or the smooth facades of modern chapels.
-Contrasts in brightness on the other hand establish hierarchies, guide the visitor through spatial zones and emphasise important objects such as altars, statues or ornaments.
-The avoidance of glare is also important so as not to disturb the atmosphere, to ensure that faces are recognisable and to make prayer books and hymn books optimally legible.
+Contrasts in brightness on the other hand establish hierarchies, guide the visitor through spatial zones and emphasize important objects such as altars, statues or ornaments.
+The avoidance of glare is also important so as not to disturb the atmosphere, to ensure that faces are recognizable and to make prayer books and hymn books optimally legible.

 Tips for lighting design

 The immaterial building material of light also assumes a symbolic function in religious buildings: light is supposed to visualize the presence of divine powers and lends splendor and importance to buildings and objects.
 The symbolic character of the light is determined by the direction of the light and the luminaire mounting height: light from above, from an invisible source, creates a magical aura, whilst the low light point height of floor washlights emphasizes mysticism and drama.